Fabricio-Antonio/CRUDMessenger/README.md

 ## Project Goal
 This project was born as a hands-on learning experience — a simple CRUD system with a real-world twist: sending messages to friends and family.
 More than just a code exercise, it’s a full-stack playground designed to sharpen backend and DevOps skills. <br>

 Users can create, view, edit, and delete, messages and their account an in a clean, secure environment.
-Under the hood, the app features JWT-based authentication, API documentation via Swagger, and is fully containerized with Docker.
+Under the hood, the app features JWT-based authentication, API documentation with Swagger, and is fully containerized with Docker.
 The project is also test-driven with Jest (in progress), and will be deployed on Google Cloud Platform (GCP) upon completion. <br>

 It’s not just about building an app — it’s about mastering the workflow behind modern web development. <br>